ahadb/content-management-systems/README.md

 ---

 ## Contributions
 There are many content management systems that I haven't mentioned and aim to do further organize this repo in the next couple of weeks.
-Contributions are more than welcome, send me a pull request and help grow this list!
+Please be patient, contributions are more than welcome so send me a pull request and help grow this list!